-More and more companies are encouraging employees to share their day-to-day working experiences with a company-wide hashtag.
+There are numerous benefits of social media in the workplace.
+This is why more and more companies are encouraging employees to share their day-to-day working experiences with a company-wide hashtag.
 Hootsuite posts blogs, stories about employees, and photos of team events under the hashtag #HootsuiteLife.

 By allowing employees to post about their experiences at work (with some guidance, of course), positive word-of-mouth will spread across their networks, and you’ll be able to collect content to share the best photos on your company’s official accounts.

 Events and company outings are a great way to treat employees to activities they might not experience otherwise.

 Unconventional team-building events like ax-throwing, rafting, or ropes courses give employees the opportunity to get outside of their comfort zone, get to know each other and get invested in the company culture.
 Not to mention, fun work-sponsored events are incredibly Instagrammable.

 Does your company have a company’s career blog?
 If so, you can enlist the help of your employees to tell people what it’s like to work with you.
 A blog post from an employee showcases that employee’s personality while highlighting a corporate culture that values its people.